TheRodzz/nse-scaper/README.md

 # NIFTY 50 Returns Analyzer

 This Python script fetches historical data for the NIFTY 50 index from the National Stock Exchange of India (NSE) website and calculates 365-day returns.
 It then visualizes these returns over time.
+The script now uses parallel processing to significantly speed up data retrieval.

 ## Features

-- Fetches NIFTY 50 index data from the NSE API
+- Fetches NIFTY 50 index data from the NSE API using parallel processing
 - Calculates 365-day returns for each day, moving backwards in time
-- Implements rate limiting and error handling
+- Implements rate limiting, error handling, and retry mechanisms
 - Visualizes the returns data using matplotlib
 - Uses environment variables for secure cookie storage
+- Saves fetched data to a CSV file for further analysis

 ## Prerequisites